ScilifelabDataCentre/OrderPortal/README.md

 as general as possible.
 This means that configuration of a number of aspects of the system is required for a new installation.

+__Note__: A few of the features described in this document have not yet been implemented.

 Features
 --------